La Libertad Peru Travel Guide

 Experience authentic local dining at a traditional "huarique" for a "menú del día."

-Limited direct farm visits in urban area, but possible in surrounding Moche The valley for specific crops.
+Limited direct farm visits in urban area, but possible in surrounding Moche The the valley for specific crops.

 The "HappyCow" app helps locate vegetarian and vegan restaurants globally.